igsr/gca_1000genomes_website/_faq/what-strand-are-variants-your-vcf-file.md

 ---
-title: "What strand are the variants in your vcf file on?"
+title: "What strand are the variants in your VCF file on?"
 faq_tags:
   - data-access
   - variants